Nordix/hiredis-cluster/README.md

 void(const redisAsyncContext *ac, int status);
 ```

-If `hiredis` >= v1.1.0 is used you can alternatively set the following
+Alternatively, if `hiredis` >= v1.1.0 is used, you set a connect callback
-connect callback which will be passed a non-const `redisAsyncContext*` on
+that will be passed a non-const `redisAsyncContext*` on invocation (e.g.
-invocation (e.g. allowing to set a push callback).
+to be able to set a push callback on it).

 ```c
 int redisClusterAsyncSetConnectCallbackNC(redisClusterAsyncContext *acc,